felipedmesquita/codigo-postal/README.md

 ```

 ## Usage
-To use CodigoPostal, create a new instance of the CodigoPostal class with a valid Brazilian postal code:
 ```ruby
 cep = CodigoPostal.new(1001000)
 puts cep.state_code # => 'SP'
 puts cep.state_name # => 'São Paulo'
 puts cep.to_s # => '01001-000'
 ```

 You can also compare two `CodigoPostal` instances using the `==` operator:
 ```ruby
 cep1 = CodigoPostal.new(4094050)